atomvm/AtomVM/doc/src/differences-with-beam.md

 ### Bit syntax

-AtomVM supports binaries, binary construction and binary pattern matching.
-Bit syntax (i.e. with sizes not a multiple of 8) is only supported as long as they would not generate bitstrings, i.e. binaries with a number if bits that are not multiple of 8.
+AtomVM supports binaries and bitstrings, including construction and pattern matching of bitstrings whose size in bits is not a multiple of 8:

+    <<X:3>> = <<1:3>>

+There is one limitation, which follows from the 256-bit integer limit described above: a segment holding an integer that does not fit in 64 bits is only supported when it is byte-aligned, meaning both its offset in the bitstring and its size in bits are multiples of 8.
+Otherwise AtomVM raises `unsupported`, where BEAM would construct or match the segment.

-The following is supported:
+The following is supported, as the segment starts at offset 0 and is 72 bits long:

-    <<X:3, Y:5>> = <<N>>
+    <<X:72>> = <<(1 bsl 70):72>>

-The following is not:
+The following is not, as the 72-bit segment starts at bit offset 1:

-    <<X:3>>
+    <<_:1, X:72, _:7>> = Bin

+Integers that do fit in 64 bits have no such restriction and may be used at any offset and size.

 ### Code reloading